JustaKris/Are-You-Not-Entertained/docs/development/testing.md

 # Testing Guide

-Modern testing practices for TV-HML using pytest with comprehensive coverage reporting.
+Modern testing practices for Are You Not Entertained (AYNE) using pytest with comprehensive coverage reporting.

 ## Quick Start